When it comes to the Big Three of exercise - cardiovascular, strength

 ** Bend your right leg over your left leg, keeping your right foot flat on the floor outside the left knee.

-** Place your left elbow on the outside of your right knee, and extend your right arm behind you with your palm flat on the floor for support.
+your right arm behind you with your palm flat on the floor for support.

 ** Slowly twist your upper body to the right while looking over your right shoulder.

-** Lightly apply pressure with your left elbow on the outside of your right knee as you twist.
+right knee as you twist.
 Be sure to keep your upper body straight.

 ** Once you feel a comfortable stretch in your hips, buttocks, and lower back, hold this position for at least 15-30 seconds.